doivglser/mindevenviro-fanciful/README.md

 * in /root

-  wH0rUNSon (Workflow) # Depends on sCRYPtUPdater.sh, sCRYPtUPdater.sh writes the username and the host with a timestamp.
+  wH0rUNSon # Depends on sCRYPtUPdater.sh, $USER workflow control.

 * in $HOME